vergoh/vnstat/README.md

       * daily
       * monthly
   * vnstati (image output) is disabled
-  * not ready to replace vnStat 1.x due to lack of most outputs
+  * not ready to replace vnStat 1.x due to lack of many outputs

 ##### Done